mrtnrdl/SWEC-16-Notes/workingtogetheronahugecodebase.md

 	searching and navigating through the code is also cloud base
 	- searching for reg-ex-patterns, class names, etc.
 	- ctrl + click etc. works as expected
+	- looks more and more like an ide --> syntax highlighting etc.

+## Opinions
+- It's okay: Not as unmanagable as you would think
+- agility and release cycles are different betweend different teams

+### Code Reviews keep you sane
+- code review is built in to the repository commands.
+- reviews usually take several iterations.
+- spread knowledge
+- sometimes review is like an fyi
+- everybody can review
+- looks good to me + owners approval = merge
+-

+### Misc
+- It's possible to code on a 'regular' ide.